-Take the stairs instead of the elevator, walk around a shopping mall, vacuum your house or rake the leaves.
-Aim for 30 minutes of activity a day—divided into 10- to 15-minute segments— and your heart will thank you.
+Take the stairs instead of the elevator, vacuum your house or rake the leaves.
+Aim for 30 minutes of activity a day — divided into 10- to 15-minute sessions — and your heart will thank you.

 When coronary artery disease blocks the heart’s arteries, surgeons can use other arteries to bypass trouble spots (called coronary artery bypass surgery) and restore circulation.
 Similarly, cardiologists can use stents to prop open blocked arteries.

 “While bypass surgery and stenting can help prevent a first or second heart attack and make you feel better, they won’t cure your coronary artery disease,” says Dr. Gillinov.

 The disease process that caused the blockages goes on.